GrantBenham/gbMod/README.md

 ## Best Practices
 - **Sample Size**: Ensure adequate sample size for moderation analysis (typically N > 100)
+- **Missing Data**: Review the missing data breakdown to identify data quality issues
+  - Check which variables have missing values and how many cases are affected
+  - Consider the impact of listwise deletion on your final sample size
+  - Ensure sufficient complete cases remain after accounting for missing data
 - **Variable Quality**: Use reliable and valid measures for all variables
 - **Assumption Checking**: Always review diagnostic plots and tests in the "Assumption Checks" tab
 - **Outlier Handling**: Document any cases removed and justify the decision based on both statistical and theoretical considerations